 Tickertape supports four asset classes: stocks, ETFs, mutual funds, and indices.
-Each of these has an Asset Page that dive deep into vital information needed to make informed investment decisions.
+Each of these has an Asset Page that dives deep into vital information needed to make informed investment decisions.

 1. Stock Pages